jonhue/acts_as_favoritor/README.md

 ## Configuration

 The installer creates a yaml config file for you (`config/acts_as_favoritor.yml`).
 Inside of that file you are able to adopt this gem to your specific needs.

+When you delete this file, all settings will rollback to their defaults.
+You can prevent the creation of this configuration file when running the generator by passing the option `--skip_configuration`.

 Currently supported Settings: